anderssonlab/PRIME/KUIT_user/KUIT_PRIME_SETUP_CONDA.md

-# PRIME Environment Setup Guide (with Expected Outputs)
+# PRIME Environment Setup Guide

 This guide sets up PRIME in a clean, reproducible `conda` environment.